GEOS-ESM/GEOSldas/README.md

 # GEOSldas Fixture

-This document explains how to build, set up, and run the GEOS land modeling and data assimilation system (`GEOSldas`).
+This document explains how to build, set up, and run the GEOS land modeling and data assimilation system (`GEOSldas`) on the most common systems used by GMAO.
+Additional steps are needed on other systems.

 ## How to Build GEOSldas